Guide Updated April 28, 2026 · 8 min read

 This guide covers what actually works.

 There's no single right answer.
-The right approach depends on how much you trust the infrastructure and how much operational control you want.
+The right approach depends on how much you trust the infrastructure, how much operational control you want, and whether provider control or governed execution is the point.

 You pass your existing API key to the tool or agent framework.
 The key stays under your control.